Python-SIP/sip/docs/directives.rst

     C++ address of the instance when cast (usually using ``static_cast``) from the super-class to the sub-class.

-const sipTypeDef \*sipType
+sipTypeID sipType
-    The handwritten code must set this to the SIP generated type structure that corresponds to the class instance.
+    The handwritten code must set this to the SIP generated type specification that corresponds to the class instance.
 (The type structure for class ``Klass`` is ``sipType_Klass``.)
-If the RTTI of the class instance isn't recognised then ``sipType`` must be set to ``NULL``.
+If the RTTI of the class instance isn't recognised then ``sipType`` must be set to ``sipType_Invalid``.
 The code doesn't have to recognise the exact class, only the most specific sub-class that it can.

     The code may also set the value to a type that is apparently unrelated to the requested type.
 If this happens then the whole conversion process is